- Number of WordPress Installations

 - Google Analytics Dashboard Plugin for WordPress by MonsterInsight

 There are a lot of plugins for adding Google Analytics to your website but this is the most popular one both among our customers and at WordPress.org.

 An easy-to-use plugin that can drastically speed up your website.
 Its most useful feature is that it generates static HTML files from your dynamic pages.
 These files load much faster as they are not processed by the PHP scripts of WordPress.
 For some tips on how to optimize your WordPress website, you could check our blog post Make WordPress 3x Faster in Under 5 Minutes.

 We managed to get reliable information about the themes of 16839 websites. Тhese 16839 websites have 7436 different active themes.
 We suppose that a lot of customers, especially web agencies and professional developers, use a custom name even if they are using some popular off-the-shelf theme.
 The only theme with over 10% share is Divi.
 The themes closest to it with about 8% share are Avada, Genesis, and Enfold.
 The list contains a lot of paid themes which are not listed in the theme directory of WordPress.org.
 Most of them have visual builders that allow you to design a website without writing any code.

 This theme and page builder is marketed as the 'Most Popular WordPress Theme In The World' and is indeed the most popular on our servers with about 10% share.

 - Genesis Framework

-This theme framework is on the second place because we found it as parent of a lot of child themes.
+This theme framework is in the second place because we found it was the parent of a lot of child themes.
 There is a huge number of different themes that are based on this framework, including free ones.

 This multipurpose theme has almost the same number of installations as Divi and Genesis.
 It is bundled with the Fusion Core and Fusion Builder plugins.